Share this link via

 Hunting - To hunt or go hunting.

 井 means "well, water hole, pit."
-Details are below.

-Well/Wellhead - A well or wellhead is a structure built to contain and provide access to a natural underground water source.
+Well, Wellhead - A well or wellhead is a structure built to contain and provide access to a natural underground water source.

 Street - A street is a public thoroughfare in a built environment, typically paved and marked by buildings on either side.

 田 means "rice field, rice paddy."
-Details are below.

 Field - A general term for cultivated land.